Criticism of Wikipedia: Not authoritative

 Wikipedia acknowledges that the encyclopedia should not be used as a primary source for research, either academic or informational.
 The British librarian Philip Bradley said, "the main problem is the lack of authority.
-With printed publications, the publishers have to ensure that their data are reliable, as their livelihood depends on it.
+With printed publications, the publishers have to ensure that their data is reliable, as their livelihood depends on it.
 But with something like this, all that goes out the window."
 Likewise, Robert McHenry, editor-in-chief of Encyclopedia Britannica from 1992 to 1997, said that readers of Wikipedia articles cannot know who wrote the article they are reading—it might have been written by an expert in the subject matter or by an amateur.
 In November 2015, Wikipedia co-founder Larry Sanger told Zach Schwartz in Vice: "I think Wikipedia never solved the problem of how to organize itself in a way that didn't lead to mob rule" and that since he left the project, "People that I would say are trolls sort of took over.
 The inmates started running the asylum."